philipmat/discogs-xml2db/speedup/README.md

 It is several times faster and based on a [branch by RedApple](https://github.com/redapple/discogs-xml2db).

 Currently *speedup* supports MySQL and Postgresql as target databases.
+Instructions for importing into MongoDB and CouchDB are provided below, though these are untested.
+Let us know how it goes!

 ### Comparison to classic discogs-xml2db